watacoso/hlab/docs/_docs/vault.md

 ## Vault installation

-Vault installation and configuration tasks have been automated with Ansible developing a role: **ricsanfre.vault**.
+Vault installation and configuration tasks have been automated with Ansible developing a role: **watacoso.vault**.
 This role, installs Vault Server, initialize it and install a systemd service to automatically unseal it whenever vault server is restarted.

 ### Vault installation from binaries